meghana3M/Javascript/README.md

-Thses are basic programs of javascript practice questions.
+These are basic programs of javascript practice questions.
         Print Hello World using JavaScript
         Add two numbers using JavaScript
         Square root of a number using JavaScript